aramis-lab/clinica/docs/Pipelines/PET_Surface.md

 !!! tip
     Do not hesitate to type `clinica run pet-surface --help` to see the full list of parameters.

+!!! failure "Known error on macOS"
+    If you are running `pet-surface` on macOS, we noticed that if the path to the CAPS is too long, the pipeline fails when the `gtmseg` command from FreeSurfer is executed.
+    This generates crash files with `gtmseg` in the filename, for instance:

+    ```console
+    $ nipypecli crash crash-20210404-115414-sheldon.cooper-gtmseg-278e3a57-294f-4121-8a46-9975801f24aa.pklz
+    [...]
+    Abort
+    ERROR: mri_gtmseg --s sub-ADNI011S4105_ses-M00 --usf 2 --o gtmseg.mgz --apas apas+head.mgz --no-subseg-wm --no-keep-cc --no-keep-hypo
+    gtmseg exited with errors
+    Standard error:
+    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M00/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M00/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53505/tmp.mgh' (type = MGH )                       [ ok ]
+    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M00/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M00/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53727/tmp.mgh' (type = MGH )                       [ ok ]
+    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M00/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M00/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53946/tmp.mgh' (type = MGH )                       [ ok ]
+    Return code: 1
+    ```

+    This is under investigation (see [Issue #119](https://github.com/aramis-lab/clinica/issues/119) for details) and will be solved as soon as possible.

 ## Outputs

 Results are stored in the following folder of the